Features

 USM de Grummond Children’s Literature Collection

 With original manuscripts and illustrations of more than 1,400 authors and illustrators, and more than 180,000 published books dating back to 1530, the de Grummond Collection at USM is full of wonders and surprises that are sure to please.
-Stop by their exhibit, in the Rotunda on the ground floor of the Capitol, for an awe-inspiring glimpse of genius on display.
-Available all day, this can’t-miss opportunity is for expert collectors and the child in all of us!
+Stop by their exhibit in the Capitol Rotunda for an awe-inspiring glimpse of genius on display.
+A can’t-miss opportunity for expert collectors and children alike!